wrewsama/obsidian-vault/Interview Notes/Theory/Python.md

 - for multiple inheritance
 - searching for a method begins with the class itself, and then for parent classes from left to right
 - kind of like a dfs

+## WSGI
+Web Server Gateway Interface: defines standard interface between web servers (e.g. Nginx) and Python web apps

+**Example: Gunicorn**
+_pre-fork_ worker model
+- creates a master process and multiple child (worker) processes on startup
+- master process creates the welcome socket for incoming connections
+- worker processes
+	- accept connections on the welcome socket
+	- handle requests
+- can also use other concurrency methods like threads and async

+**Why WSGI is needed for Python**
+- circumvent the GIL
+- no built-in http serving capabilities (e.g. Go's `net/http` package)